pierrot-lc/website/supply/posts/nixos-deep-learning/post.md

 }
 ```

-If you've never seen a flake before, you might want to look at [this][nix-flakes] and
+If you've never seen a flake before, you might want to look for [some][nix-flakes]
-[this][nix-shells] explanations first.
+[explanations][nix-shells] first.

 `pkgs.python313Packages.venvShellHook` automatically creates a new `.venv` directory with python
-3.13 if the directory does not already exist.
+3.13, if the directory does not already exist (not pure!).

-`postShellHook` is a shell script that is executed everytime you enter the dev shell.
+`postShellHook` is a shell script that is executed every time you enter the dev shell.
 I use it to
-always install (if needed) the dependencies of my project and run the tests.
-Note that I use `uv` to
+install the dependencies of my project (if needed) and run the tests.
+Note that I use uv to manage
-manage my python dependencies!
-This means that I can easily use the same project with `uv` on
+my python dependencies!
+This means that I can easily use the same project with uv on another machine
-another machine seemlessly, even if that machine does not have `nix`.
+seemlessly, even if that machine does not have nix.

+When I create my project, I enter the naked development shell, run `uv init` and start populating
+the `pyproject.toml` file with uv.
+This will ensure that uv is using my exact python version
+specified in my flake.
+Running `uv sync` on a new machine will download the right version of python
+and the project dependencies.

 ## LD_LIBRARY_PATH

-The downside of using `uv` is that you will probably encounter missing libraries errors.
+The downside of using uv is that you will probably encounter missing libraries errors.
 For
-example, if you need `numpy`, you will get an error saying something like:
+example, if you need numpy, you will get an error saying something like:

 ```
 libstdc++.so.6: cannot open shared object file: No such file or directory